tueimage/8qa01/README.md

 * Final assignment, which is graded.
 You hand in a ZIP file on Canvas, with your report and code.
 More details here: https://github.com/tueimage/8qa01/blob/master/tips_assignment_final.md

 * The final assignment is also concluded with a "presentation", which is a YouTube movie of 3 minutes.
+Some tips are here: https://github.com/tueimage/8qa01/blob/master/tips_presentation.md